ViteStudio-Tech/ueVite-Get/README.md

 #### Vite PhysX

-- SDK Lib Upgrade for compatibility with newer Clang versions and latest NDK Clang(Android).
+- SDK Lib Upgrade for compatibility with newer Clang versions and the latest NDK Clang(Android).
 Resulting in a meaningful performance increase (up to 2X in stress tests, usually 1.4x faster in Box Container Pile 10 test).
 - PhysX Blast; working alongside PhysX Apex Destruction (Updated SDK), implemented with an engine-side patch to improve the rendering of Blast Instances
 - PhysX Fixed Timestep: Opt-in feature, fully guarded for zero overhead on regular path
 - PhysX Instanced Subsystem: High-performance PhysX instancing focused on efficiently simulating and managing large numbers of physics bodies.
 Designed for massive scale